Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Introduction

-\cite{Chamberlain1983Arbitrage} proposed the static approximate factor models, from which the factor number is often assumed rather than determined by the data until \cite{Bai2002Determining} first presented consistent estimators for the number of common factors in the large-dimensional setting.
-The proposed information criteria borrows idea from Akaike information criterion (AIC) while with the penalty term specified as a function of both time dimensions $T$ and cross-sections $N$. \cite{Alessi2010Improved} added a tuning parameter on the penalty of the criteria in \cite{Bai2002Determining} and improved stability in the finite samples case as well as the case with large idiosyncratic disturbances.
-Another line of research on determining factor number mainly relies on the random matrix's eigenvalue theory. \cite{Onatski2010DETERMINING} provided simple algorithms based on the empirical distribution of the sample covariance matrix's eigenvalues. \cite{Ahn2013Eigenvalue} proposed two eigenvalue-based ratio-type estimators, which remain reliable even when the idiosyncratic errors are cross-sectionally dependent and serially correlated. \cite{Xia2017Transformed} further improved \cite{Ahn2013Eigenvalue}'s estimator by transformation and shrinkage, resulting in better performance in scenarios when weak, strong or dominated factors exist.
+Chamberlain and Rothschild \cite{Chamberlain1983Arbitrage} proposed the static approximate factor models, from which the factor number is often assumed to be known in advance rather than determined by the data until Bai and Ng \cite{Bai2002Determining} first presented consistent estimators for the number of common factors in the large-dimensional setting.
+The proposed information criteria borrow idea from Akaike information criterion (AIC) while with the penalty term specified as a function of both time dimensions $T$ and cross-sections $N$.
+Alessi {\rm et al.} \cite{Alessi2010Improved} added a tuning parameter on the penalty of the criteria in \cite{Bai2002Determining} and improved stability in the finite samples case as well as the case with large idiosyncratic disturbances.
+Another line of research on determining factor number mainly relies on the random matrix's eigenvalue theory.
+Onatski \cite{Onatski2010DETERMINING} provided simple algorithms based on the empirical distribution of the sample covariance matrix's eigenvalues.
+Lam and Yao \cite{lam2012factor} and Ahn and Horenstein \cite{Ahn2013Eigenvalue} proposed the eigenvalue-based ratio-type estimators separately and independently, which remain reliable even when the idiosyncratic errors are cross-sectionally dependent and serially correlated.
+Xia et al. \cite{Xia2017Transformed} further improved these estimators by transformation and shrinkage, resulting in better performance in scenarios when weak, strong or dominated factors exist.
+The list of literature here is only illustrative rather than comprehensive.